zhuangchong/fluss/website/docs/quickstart/flink.md

 +------------+
 ```

-If want to result with sub-second data freshness, you can query the table directly with union Fluss and Paimon data:
+To achieve results with sub-second data freshness, you can query the table directly, which seamlessly unifies data from both Fluss and Paimon:
 ```sql  title="Flink SQL Client"
 -- to sum prices of all orders in fluss and paimon SELECT sum(total_price) as sum_price FROM datalake_enriched_orders;